bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

     :emphasize-lines: 17, 18
     :linenos:

-Again we introduced two new things in the code above:
+Again, we introduced two new things in the code above:

 Line 17:
   To drive our process along we tell our ``BpmClient`` that it should just execute